Grilled Goats’ Cheese, Fig And Honey Salad

 - Pour on the dressing, do the artistic thing with the balsamic, and serve.

-The Fer à Cheval restaurant is seconds away from the bottom of the run below…. after that kind of run you’d need a salad!
+The Fer à Cheval restaurant is seconds away from the bottom of the run below…. after that kind of run you’d need more than just a salad!